Buying A Home Guide

 Choose a lender that answers your questions quickly.
 How long will the process take?
 What information will you need to gather and provide?
 Check reputation and rates.
 Some banks will only accept customers with high credit scores so finding the right mortgage lender for your situation will save time.
-Ask up front if your scores are in their target range.
+Ask upfront if your scores are in their target range.
 There are other institutions besides your bank that offer reliable mortgage financing.

 Mortgages do have different options including the length of the loan.
-A 30 year term is preferred even if you can afford a 15 year term.
-You can always pay extra on the principle making the 30 year term shorter, but also have the ability to not pay that extra if you run into financial difficulty.
+A 30-year term is preferred even if you can afford a 15-year term.
+You can always pay extra on the principle making the 30-year term shorter, but also have the ability to not pay that extra if you run into financial difficulty.

 ARM or Adjustable Rate Mortgages have payments that can increase over time.
-These can work out if you plan on selling the property prior to any rate increase.
+These can work out if you plan on selling the property before any rate increase.
 When reviewing this type of loan, consider this increase and how it will affect you in case you end up holding the property.
 If you are approved for a higher amount than you determined you could afford, don’t rush into it.
 You’ve determined what is affordable.
 Don’t deter from that limit without serious consideration.

 Do A Financial Trial Run